NCalleja/Travelling-Salesmen-Problem/README.md

     - b.)
 Include actual Graphs of the tours
     - c.)
 Include Tables where we compare the Algorithms

-Due by December 2nd:
+Due by December 9th:

+- 9.)
+Simulated Annealing																		(DONE)
+	- a.)
+Create a new Class for Method Tools to help
-- 4.)
+- 10.)
 Genetic Algorithm
-- 5.)
-Simulated Annealing
+- 11.)
+Finish Class Assignment Handin:
+	- a.)
+Update what you learned
+	- b.)
+Find a way to include a graph of the tours
+	- c.)
+Add Tables to compare the new Algorithms